oskarth/silence-remover/README.md

 # Silence Remover

-A Python script that removes silent gaps from MP3 files.
+A Python script that removes silent gaps from MP3 files or folders containing MP3 files.

 ## Prerequisites